Elektrobit/ebcl_template/docs/images/from_scatch.md

 ```

-This _base.yaml_ states that we want to use the kernel package _linux-image-unsigned-5.15.0-1023-s32-eb_, build an arm64 image, and make use of the default EBcL apt repository, and the EBcL NXP additions.
+This _base.yaml_ states that we want to use the kernel package _linux-image-unsigned-5.15.0-1023-s32-eb_, build an arm64 image, and task use of the default EBcL apt repository, and the EBcL NXP additions.
 Now we can base on this file and define our fitimage build environment as _boot_root.yaml_:

 ```yaml